Bosham: Landmarks

 The Holy Trinity Church is a historic building of some note – it has been in existence at least since Anglo-Saxon times, and is mentioned in the Domesday Book.
 It has been dedicated to the Holy Trinity since the early part of the 14th century; its previous dedication is not known.
 Much of the building retains its original Saxon architecture, dating from about the late 800s.
 The tower houses an original Saxon window.
 There is also a 13th-century crypt, which is speculated to have been a charnel house used to harbour the bones of those from the collegiate church nearby.

 Holy Trinity occasionally hosts concerts and recitals.

 Chichester Harbour, a Site of Special Scientific Interest is partly within the parish.
 This is a wetland of international importance, a Special Protection Area for wild birds and a Special Area of Conservation.
 The harbour is of particular importance for wintering wildfowl and waders of which five species reach numbers which are internationally important.

+Notable buildings in Bosham include the Old Town Hall, built in 1694.